Simple

 </setHeader>

-Setting result type
+Setting the result type

 You can now provide a result type to the Simple expression, which means the result of the evaluation will be converted to the desired type.
 This is most usable to define types such as booleans, integers, etc.

-For example to set a header as a boolean type you can do:
+For example, to set a header as a boolean type, you can do:

 .setHeader("cool", simple("true", Boolean.class))